-Leo Fender was a master guitar designer and engineer who took even the very look of his instruments quite seriously.
-If you have ever seen some older Telecaster or Stratocaster designs, you may have noticed a cover over the bridge.
+Leo Fender was a master guitar designer and engineer.
+He took even the very look of his instruments quite seriously.
+Have you ever seen some older Telecaster or Stratocaster designs?
+Then you may have noticed a cover over the bridge.

 The purpose of the Telecaster guitar bridge cover was not one of pure aesthetics.
-The cover was applied to increase the magnetic field of the pickup and provide a thicker, larger sound.
+The cover was applied to increase the magnetic field of the pickup.
+It provides a thicker, larger sound.

-In this article, we will look more into the function and aesthetic of the cover and see why it is referred to as an ashtray.
+In this article, we will look more into the function and aesthetic of the cover.
+We’ll see why it is referred to as an ashtray.

 Why A Guitar Bridge Cover?

-A guitar bridge cover, also known as an ashtray, was originally designed for the Telecaster.
-The idea behind the cover was to create a sleek and finished look for the guitar, while also increasing the magnetic field around the pickup.
+The guitar bridge cover, in this case, it’s also known as an ashtray.
+It was originally designed for the Telecaster.
+The idea behind the cover was to create a sleek and finished look for the guitar.
+All while also increasing the magnetic field around the pickup.

-The original Telecaster bridges were quite simple in design and did not have the smooth lines that we see today.
+The original Telecaster bridges were quite simple in design.
+They did not have the smooth lines that we see today.
 The covers were added to help give the guitar a more finished and polished look.

-The cover also served another purpose; to protect the delicate internals of the bridge from damage.
+The cover also served another purpose.
+Which was to protect the delicate internals of the bridge from damage.
 The Telecaster bridge is a complex piece of machinery with many parts.

-The cover helped to keep dust, dirt, and other debris from getting into the bridge and causing problems.
+The cover helped to keep dust, dirt, and other debris from getting into the bridge.
+Potentially preventing contaminates from causing problems.

 What Is a Guitar Ashtray Bridge Cover?